recepayddogdu/Object_Detection_Classification_-_Ford_Otosan_Intern_P2/README.md

 **Many steps in the Lane Segmentation section have the same content as the Drivable Area Segmentation project.**
 **[Click for the GitHub repository of the Drivable Area Detection project. ](https://github.com/recepayddogdu/Freespace_Segmentation-Ford_Otosan_Intern)**

+**You can review my notes, which contain basic information about Semantic Segmentation and Deep Learning; [Questions and Answers](https://github.com/recepayddogdu/Freespace_Segmentation-Ford_Otosan_Intern/blob/main/Questions_and_Answers.md#questions-and-answers)**

 ### Json to Mask
 JSON files are obtained as a result of highway images labeled by Ford Otosan Annotation Team.
 The JSON files contain the locations of the *Solid Line* and *Dashed Line* classes.